-As of March of 2007, the Java-Log has an even more environmentally friendly formula:
+The Java-Log has an even more environmentally friendly formula:

-I burned a couple of Java-Logs yesterday as the high temp was a mere 28 degrees here in Nashville.
-Let me tell ya, I can’t think of a better way to spend a cold winter Sunday than cuddled up with my wife on the couch with an environmentally friendly fire crackling in the fire place!
+I burned a couple of Java Logs yesterday as the high temp was a mere 28 degrees here in Nashville.
+Let me tell ya, I can’t think of a better way to spend a cold winter Sunday than cuddled up with my wife on the couch with an environmentally friendly fire crackling in the fireplace!

-Some of you may be asking, “Even if Java-Logs are more efficient than wood (and other firelogs), aren’t all fires a very inefficient way of heating and taxing on the environment?”
+Some of you may be asking, “Even if Java Logs are more efficient than wood (and other firelogs), aren’t all fires a very inefficient way of heating and taxing on the environment?”